alyshukry/chrome-button/README.md

 # ✨ Chrome Button Component

-A chrome-style UI button with metallic gradients, designed by [@pxdx.studio](https://www.instagram.com/p/DHCNFL8Aciw/?igsh=MTdmd3VubXRtbnAzZg==) for use in your apps and projects.
+A chrome-style UI button with metallic gradients, designed by [@pxdx.studio](https://www.instagram.com/p/DHCNFL8Aciw/?igsh=MTdmd3VubXRtbnAzZg==) (and slightly edited) for use in your apps and projects.

 ## 💡 How to Use